 Cappadocian Greek is now considered an “extinct” language in Turkey, according to the UNESCO Interactive Atlas of the World’s Languages in Danger.

 However, the catastrophes and atrocities of the past have not been able to entirely erase the traces of the brilliant Cappadocian culture.
-Even now, there are at least 80 Christian structures, including churches and monasteries, still standing in Cappadocia, despite the wholesale destruction of many others over the decades.
+Even today, there are at least eighty Christian structures, including churches and monasteries, still standing in Cappadocia despite the wholesale destruction of many others over the decades.